TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 31/Psalms 31.21.md

 ---

-Blessed be Jehovah; For he hath showed me his marvellous lovingkindness in a strong city.
+Praise be to Yahweh, for he has shown me his marvelous loving kindness in a strong city.